-WELCOME to the Bija Children's Choir, a 501c3 nonprofit deeply dedicated to educating and inspiring youth in Sonoma County to thrive through singing, as well as enriching the community through quality multicultural performances.
+WELCOME to the BIJA Children's Choir, a 501c3 nonprofit deeply dedicated to enriching and inspiring the Sonoma County community through quality choral classes and vibrant multicultural performances.

 ~BECOME A FRIEND of the Bija Choir:

 *ATTEND OUR CONCERTS to hear angelic voices enhanced by special guest artists.
 Join our mailing list for notices~

 *REFER OUR PROGRAM to friends.
 Word of mouth is the very best we could wish for!

 *SPONSOR A NEED by making a donation via PayPal to email@example.com.

 WINTER 2018 sESSION RUNS JANUARY 11 - MARCH 22, 2018